andrew-geeks/tkinter-classroom-management-system/README.md

 5. PT4: Periodic Test-4
 6. HFYEARLY: HALF YEARLY

-In the coming versions(1.2 and 1.3) we will be adding new features.
+In the coming versions(1.3) we will be adding new features.
 Stay tuned!!

 Twitter: <https://twitter.com/andrewissac20>